top of page

 Cons

-2. Requires Pre-Licensing Capital: You'll need capital upfront while also preparing a fully documented compliance and business plan.
+2. Requires Pre-Licensing Capital: You'll need capital upfront while preparing a fully documented compliance and business plan.

 3. No Existing Clients or Revenue: Starting from scratch means there will be no immediate cash flow, unless you already have clients ready.